asmitks/GETFLIX/README.md

 ## static
 contains the css file style.css
 ## Other
+It contains all raw data taken from movie lense.
 ### mongs.py
 Used for creating mongo db database after data cleaning
 ``` bash